Hesston College

 Hesston College is a private college in Hesston, Kansas, United States.
 It is associated with the Mennonite Church USA and has an enrollment of about 400 students who typically come from about 30 states and 15 other countries.

 History

-In 1909, the Mennonite Church founded the Hesston College, because many of the early settlers were Mennonite farmers.
+Opening in 1909 as Hesston Academy and Bible School, Heston College has offered collegiate level classes since 1915.
+Founded by T.M.
+Erb and A.L.
+Hess after approval by the Kansas-Nebraska Mennonite Conference and endorsement by the Mennonite Board of Education (MBE).
+Hesston College was affiliated with Mennonite Church and operated by MBE until 2002 when Mennonite Church merged with other denominations and Mennonite Church USA was formed.
+High school level classes were offered until 1963.

 In 1981, the Dyck Arboretum of the Plains was founded at the college.

 Educational facilities

-The main 50 acre Hesston campus consists of 12 buildings, including two residential dormitories, an administration building, library, a number of academic buildings, and two gymnasiums.
-It also has a baseball diamond, a softball field, soccer field, two racquetball courts, a weight room, and four tennis courts.
+The main 50 acre Hesston campus consists of 12 buildings, including two residential dormitories (Erb hall and Kaufman Court), an administration building, library, a number of academic buildings, and two gymnasiums.
+It also has a baseball diamond, a softball field, soccer field, a weight room, and four tennis courts.